Johanna M. Hoch and Carl G. Mattacola

 Injury negatively influenced HRQOL in athletes with a current injury.
 While those individuals participating injured reported better HRQOL than the athletes sidelined due to injury, deficits were still present and should be monitored to ensure a complete recovery.
 Identifying the patient’s perception of impairment will help facilitate evidencebased treatment and rehabilitation strategies that target the physical and psychosocial aspects of health.

-Amy R. Barchek, Shelby E. Baez, Matthew C. Hoch and Johanna M. Hoch
+Francesca Genoese, Shelby E. Baez, Nicholas Heebner, Matthew C. Hoch, and Johanna M. Hoch